jswymer/mydoctest/articles/marketing-add-contact-segment.md

 2. Select the segment, and then choose the **Add Contacts** action.
 The **Add Contacts** batch job window opens.
 3. In the **Contact** section, set filters to specify the information by which you want to select contacts.

-To enter additional filters, repeat this procedure on each of the remaining sections, and then close the window.
+To enter additional filters, repeat this procedure on each of the remaining sections, and then choose the **OK** button.

 If you have added contacts by mistake and want to go back one step, then choose the **Go Back** action.